k-leonard/k-leonard.github.io/watchlist/plan.md

       -partly through this, need to create "recently added" filter for the collection and fix the view all redirects on the front page

 - [x] make it so shows that are "non-anime" do gave their own button/API to auto fill information
+- [x] make it so you can add a date to the MAL look up
+- [x] make home page cards clickable
+- [x] fix add show studio/platform drop downs
+- [x] fix detail editor to allow editing of platform